babel/website/docs/plugin-transform-react-jsx.md

 `string`, defaults to `React.createElement`.

 Replace the function used when compiling JSX expressions.
+It should be a qualified name (e.g. `React.createElement`) or an identifier (e.g. `createElement`).

 Note that the `@jsx React.DOM` pragma has been deprecated as of React v0.12